Colorado Supreme Court

 Promoting Professionalism.
 Protecting the Public.

-Provider of Alternative Legal Services Subcommittee
+Providers of Alternative Legal Services Subcommittee

 On March 6, 2015, the Supreme Court Advisory Committee formed a subcommittee to study whether Colorado should implement a Limited License Legal Technician program to address access-to-justice issues.
 Denver attorney Alec Rothrock was appointed chair.

-The Provider of Alternative Legal Services Subcommittee (PALS), formerly known as the Limited Legal License Technicians Subcommittee, is charged with studing the Washington state LLLT program, the New York Court Navigators program, the Law Society of Upper Canada’s paralegal program and any other program using non-lawyer legal professionals.
+The Provider of Alternative Legal Services Subcommittee (PALS), formerly known as the Limited Legal License Technicians Subcommittee, is charged with studying the Washington state LLLT program, the New York Court Navigators program, the Law Society of Upper Canada’s paralegal program and any other program using non-lawyer legal professionals.

 Other states that are considering this program include California, Connecticut, Florida, Massachusetts, Oregon, Utah, Vermont and Virginia.

 The next meeting time and location TBD.
 Meetings are open to the public.